Control plane and nodepool versions and releases

 Scale the nodepool and drain old nodes

 The first solution is to scale your nodepool and then drain nodes from it.
-For example, your could scale your nodepool of 3 nodes to 6 machines:
+For example, your could scale your nodepool of 3 nodes to 6 instances:

 exo compute sks nodepool scale --zone de-fra-1 my-test-cluster my-nodepool 6

-Once the new nodes are available, you can use the kubectl drain <node name> on your old nodes, in order to remove pods from them.
+When the new nodes are available, you can use kubectl drain <node name> on your old nodes to remove pods.

-Once the nodes are drained, you can execute the command exo compute sks nodepool evict --zone de-fra-1 my-test-cluster my-nodepool <node name> (you can provide several nodes as argument to the command).
+After the nodes are drained, you can execute the command exo compute sks nodepool evict --zone de-fra-1 my-test-cluster my-nodepool <node name>.
+You can provide several nodes as an argument to the command.

 Drain and destroy nodes one by one

-A new machine will be automatically created in order to replace the destroyed one.
+A new instance will be automatically created to replace one that was destroyed.

 Create a new nodepool

-You could also create brand new nodepool, drain all nodes from the old one, and then delete the old one using exo compute sks nodepool delete --zone de-fra-1 my-test-cluster my-nodepool.
+Another method is to create a new nodepool and then drain all nodes from the old nodepool.
+Then you can delete the old nodepool using exo compute sks nodepool delete --zone de-fra-1 my-test-cluster my-nodepool.